 Time tracking and employee monitoring software are rarely free and open source.
 If you are considering implementing one in your organization, depending on the size of your team and your requirements you might be able to use one of these open source employee tracking software.
 However, for larger teams, you’ll probably need to invest a bit.

-In this article, we’ll take a deeper look into 15 free and open source employee monitoring software and time tracking tools.
+In this article, we’ll take a deeper look into 15 free and open source employee monitoring software and open source employee time tracking.
 We’ll try to explain their features and what are some pros and cons of using them.
 Unfortunately, there are not so many open source monitoring tools out there, so the list consists mostly of free apps.

 We did already talk about some of these in our review of the best 26 employee monitoring tools for 2019.